danielabeledo/cryptopals/set_1/challenge3/README.md

 # Solution

-Scoring is happening base of frequency of letters in english - SPACE plus ETAOINSHRDLU
+Scoring is based on the frequency of the different letters in english - SPACE plus ETAOINSHRDLU

 http://www.macfreek.nl/memory/Letter_Distribution